Haitian Creole: Saint-Domingue Creole French

-Difference between Haitian Creole and French
+Differences between Haitian Creole and French

-Haitian Creole and French have similar pronunciations and share many lexical items.
+Haitian Creole and French have similar pronunciations and also share many lexical items.
 However, many cognate terms actually have different meanings.
 For example, as Valdman mentions in Haitian Creole: Structure, Variation, Status, Origin, the word for "frequent" in French is fréquent; however, its cognate in Haitian Creole frekan means 'insolent, rude, and impertinent' and usually refers to people.
 In addition, the grammars of Haitian Creole and French are very different.
 For example, in Haitian Creole, verbs are not conjugated as they are in French.
 Additionally, Haitian Creole possesses different phonetics from standard French; however, it is similar in phonetic structure.
 The phrase-structure is another similarity between Haitian Creole and French but differs slightly in that it contains details from its African substratum language.